 Used-car buyers today can find some consolation in the fact that today's cars are much better mechanically than the cars of earlier generations.
 As Tara Browning (2016) notes in an article for The Consumer Advocate, "A car that looked great on the outside might have had terrible mechanical or electrical problems" (p.
 40).
 In fact, cars of the 1970s and 1980s were often unreliable or even dangerous (Browning, 2016).
 Cars manufactured after 2000 are light-years ahead of earlier cars in terms of quality and reliability.
 According to Arthur Upton (2017), the quality of today's cars has significantly changed the used car market in ways that might surprise you.
 For example, Upton points out that some exceptionally reliable models are hard to find used because their owners keep them longer.
 Their scarcity makes the cars more expensive, but the good news is that it also means that they have an intrinsically higher value.

 Today’s cars are easier to repair too!
 Those who drove an AMC Gremlin or Pacer in the late 1970s would not have expected the massive improvements that the car industry would make in coming decades.
 Many older cars were difficult to work on, and for that reason repairs were expensive.
 The cars of the 1970s had many problems with power, performance, electrical systems—you name it.
-Tara Browning (2016) notes in an article titled "Rating the Reliability of Used Cars" that "domestic cars and foreign cars were equally bad" (p.
+Tara Browning (2016) notes in an article titled "Rating the Reliability of Used Cars" that, "domestic cars and foreign cars were equally bad" (p.
 40).
 Today's cars are designed to make it easy for mechanics to fix most problems, which are now diagnosed by hooking the car up to a computer.
 As Browning notes, "Cars today are not just four wheels and engine; they are sophisticated computers" (p.
 40).
 In the old days, repairing a car required a lot of guesswork, but today, computers help mechanics pinpoint the exact problem quickly and accurately (Browning, 2016).

 Know what you are buying